India national under-20 football team: 1971−1979

 India team, the Asian Youth Champion, in Bangkok on 30 April 1974.

 In 1971, they again reached the quarter final for the third time in AFC championships, but the fate was same as again saw a defeat, now against Japan by 0−3.
 But, after a gap of two more edition, it was 1974 AFC Youth Championship, where India saw the golden moment after becoming the champions of Asia.
-First in group stage India defeat both Laos and Burma by 1−0 and a draw against Hong Kong by 2−2.
-Then entering in the quarter final they defeated Singapore by 1(4)−1(1), thus reached semi-finals where defeating Thailand by 2−1, for the first time India reached the final of the Championship.
-But the final was a draw against Iran by 2−2 thus jointly awarded both the team as the Champions.
-In 1975 and 1976 edition, India didn't do much well but at 1977 AFC Youth Championship they reached the quarter final but the opponent was Iran, the defending Champion who defeated India by 3−0, thus failed to qualify for the first FIFA World Youth Championship in 1977 which later came to be known as FIFA U-20 World Cup and also failed to qualify at the 1979 edition.
+First in group stage India defeated both Laos and Burma by 1−0 and a draw against Hong Kong by 2−2.
+Then entering in the quarter final they defeated Singapore in a penalty shootout and reached semi-finals where defeating Thailand by 2−1, for the first time India reached the final of the championship.
+But the final was a 2−2 draw against Iran, with both teams being declared the champions.
+In 1975 and 1976 edition, India didn't do much well but at 1977 AFC Youth Championship they reached the quarter final but the opponent was Iran, the defending champion who defeated India by 3−0, thus failed to qualify for the first FIFA World Youth Championship in 1977 which later came to be known as FIFA U-20 World Cup and also failed to qualify at the 1979 edition.

 1980−2000, the decline

 These two decades saw a decline in the performance of the Indian team.
-Qualification round started from 1980 AFC Youth Championship and India failed to qualify in 6 out of 11 edition of the championships and in rest 5 edition the failed to move beyond the group stage, thus also failed to qualify for the FIFA U-20 World Cup as the finalist were only to be qualified for the competition.
+A qualification round was introduced at the 1980 AFC Youth Championship.
+India failed to qualify in 6 out of 11 editions of the championships and in the other 5 editions, they failed to move beyond the group stage, thus also failing to qualify for the FIFA U-20 World Cup, as the finalists were only to be qualified for the competition.

 2002−2017, rise and fall

-In the 2002, at the AFC U-19 Championship, India reached the quarter final for the 6th time, by the virtue of third-place qualifiers, but defeated heavily by South Korea, where the Korean found the Indian net 7 times.
+In the 2002, at the AFC U-19 Championship, India reached the quarter final for the 6th time, by virtue of being third-place qualifiers, but was heavily defeated by South Korea, where the Korean scored 7 goals.
 Next two editions they ended their competition in group stages and next 7 editions from 2008 to 2018, India failed to qualify again for the championships and so for the FIFA U20 Worldcup.

-In the meanwhile, SAFF started SAFF U-20 Championship from 2015 to develop the youth teams of South Asian countries as they continuously failing to qualify for AFC U-20 championships.
+In the meanwhile, SAFF started SAFF U-20 Championship from 2015 to develop the youth teams of South Asian countries as they continuously failed to qualify for AFC U-20 championships.
 In the 2015 inaugural edition, India became runners-up facing a defeat from Nepal through a penalty shoot out.
-In the next edition in 2017, the tournament was a round robin, where India saw two wins against Bhutan and Maldives and two defeats from Bangladesh and Nepal, thus achieved the third place in the tournament.
+In the next edition in 2017, the tournament was a round robin, where India saw two wins against Bhutan and Maldives and two defeats from Bangladesh and Nepal, achieving the third place in the tournament.